sleepingkingstudios/cuprum-collections/DEVELOPMENT.md

 Accessors for @limit, @offset, @order
   - Overload methods?
 Return current value if no parameters?
   - Namespaced accessors?
 E.g. #query_limit, #query_offset, ... ?

+Accept a Query object as parameter to Query#where.
+  - Merges the criteria from other#criteria.
+  - Applies the limit, offset, order from other if not nil.

 ### ParseBlock